 In the fall of 2012, Ross Seed purchased some of Horn Seed Company’s cabinets, increasing not only the appearance, but expansion of our seed departments in both stores.
 “We have packaged seeds and the rest we dip.
 You don’t see that much anymore.
 It’s part of our tradition and we hope it never goes away,” noted Chickasha co-manager Paul Horten.
-You can see these beautiful new additions on ourseed page.

 Through the years, the company has expanded and remodeled to better serve its customer needs.
 The neighborly and knowledgeable staff is always willing to lend a helping hand and provide a friendly smile.
 Through generations, Ross’ values have remained intact – it is still about “Taking care of every customer.”